Andy4495/ICM7218/README.md

 ICM7218 Library
 ====================

-This library to designed to interface with the Intersil/Renesas ICM7218A/B LED driver chip.
+This library is designed to interface with the Intersil/Renesas ICM7218A/B LED driver chip.
 Note that there are several chips in the 72XX LED driver family, including chips from Maxim.
 These other chips provide similar capabilities; however, this library